rigofunc/xyting.github.io/_posts/2015-10-17-host-services-in-IIS-rather-than-windows-services.md

 ---
 layout: default
+title: Host services in IIS rather than Widnows Services
 ---

 In some scenario, we need to periodally run a task, or some tasks need to be long running in background threads.
 To decouple it from main business,